Caper: Nutrition

-Culinary uses
+Culinary

-The salted and pickled caper bud (called simply a caper) is used as an ingredient, seasoning, or garnish.
+The salted and pickled caper bud (simply called a "caper") is used as an ingredient, seasoning, or garnish.
 Capers are a common ingredient in Mediterranean cuisine, especially Cypriot, Italian, Aeolian Greek, and Maltese food.
-The immature fruit of the caper shrub are prepared similarly and marketed as caper berries.
+The immature fruit of the caper shrub are prepared similarly and marketed as "caper berries".
 Fully mature fruit are not preferred, as they contain many hard seeds.